solo-io/dev-portal-starter/README.md

 ## Setup

+Install nodejs v16.14.2.

+Run `IMAGE_NAME=your-image-name make build-ui-image` to output a docker image.

+If building the docker image without `make build-ui-image`, make sure to run `make build-ui` first to get the UI changes.

+## UI Iteration with engineering-demos resources

+The following steps can be used to iterate on the UI after applying the resources in the engineering-demos repo.

+1. Build the docker image (replace "username").
+   `IMAGE_NAME=username/portal-frontend make build-ui-image`

+2. Push to docker hub (replace "username").
+   `docker push username/portal-frontend:latest`

+3. Restart the portal-frontend deployment to see the reloaded image (make sure that the `spec.template.containers.image` field in the deployment yaml matches your image name).
+   `k rollout restart -n gloo-mesh-addons deploy/portal-frontend`

 ### Quick Start

 Paste the following into a terminal to get started.
 Node 16+ is required.
 In this code snippet, [tmplr](https://github.com/loreanvictor/tmplr) is used to download and initialize the latest commit of this repository's main branch, and [yarn](https://yarnpkg.com/) is used as the package manager.